taylorjg/rubiks-cube/README.md

 # Status

 Currently, I have not implemented the solving part.
-Instead, I am visualising random moves.
+Instead, I am cheating by using a reversed list of opposite moves as the solution.

 # Links